Last Updated: Jan 28, 2022

-The tabbed interface has an intuitive design to it.
-Search for the binaries or articles you want and you’ll get a results screen that can be sorted by several criteria.
+The tabbed interface has an intuitive design, and you can search for the binaries and articles you want and get a results screen that can be sorted according to different criteria.

 - Optimized for Faster Downloads, Searches, and Browsing

 - Optimized Search for Long Retention News Servers

 - Auto unRAR and PAR technology

 - Servers Optimized for Speed